thatseanwalsh/HyperCoreDataViewer/README.md

 <!-- INSTRUCTIONS -->
 ## Instructions
-If you receive an error stating that Apple could not verify the app, do the following:
+macOS: If you receive an error stating that Apple could not verify the app, do the following:
 1. Ensure you downloaded the application from [this repository](https://github.com/thatseanwalsh/HyperCoreDataViewer/releases).
 2. Then, on your Mac, choose Apple menu  > System Settings.
 3. Next, click Privacy & Security in the sidebar.
 (You may need to scroll down.)
 4. Go to Security, then click Open.
 5. Click Open Anyway.
 6. Enter your credentials, then click OK.

+Windows: If you receive an error stating that Microsoft Defender prevented an unrecognized app from starting, do the following:
+1. Ensure you downloaded the application from [this repository](https://github.com/thatseanwalsh/HyperCoreDataViewer/releases).
+2. Then, click More info.
+3. Click Run anyway.

 How to use the application:
 1. Create a read-only user in your SC//HyperCore user interface.